rickroll747/USBLogger/README.md

 This project is licensed with AGPL 3.0!

-In short, this means if you decide to use code for Monoxide, and you don't release the source code of your project publicly, you're violating the license.
+In short, this means if you decide to use code for USBLogger, and you don't release the source code of your project publicly, you're violating the license.

 # Instuctions/How To Make The USBLogger: